 If you decide to drive this road, be careful and make sure you have enough petrol.
 We didn’t come across any other people and the road didn’t look like it was used a lot.

-Anyway, we had a lot of fun driving this deserted road and eventually made it to the West side of the peninsula.
+Nevertheless, we had a lot of fun driving this deserted road and eventually made it to the West side of the peninsula.

-Hualien sightseeing: highlights day 3
+Hualien itinerary day 3

 Unfortunately it rained almost the entire day, but we made the most of it by sampling the local cuisine.
 We found the best baozi and located Hualiens famous onion egg pancake (see pictures below, exact location marked in the map at the start of the post).